 The most common design found in the DIY hobby CNC router out there is this one.

-a downside to this design is that you would need to add feet either end of the frame allowing the Y-axis undercarriage to pass back and forth without any obstruction, this would still be classed as a X-axis supported system since the frame would not interfere with the gantry.
+a downside to this design is that you would need to add feet either end of the frame allowing the Y-axis undercarriage to pass back and forth without any obstruction, this would still be classed as an X-axis supported system since the frame would not interfere with the gantry.

-This makes a very sturdy design because the Y-axis has no flex within it, it also makes for a very strong cutting bed that is also very rigid, only downside is where we are supported the x-axis up with legs this will allow for the X-axis to deform under the Y-axis weight or cutting force.
+This makes a very sturdy design because the Y-axis has no flex within it, it also makes for a very strong cutting bed that is also very rigid, only downside is where we have supported the x-axis up with legs this will allow for the X-axis to deform under the Y-axis weight or cutting force.

 Building this frame out f solid aluminium measuring 38mm x 115mm with X-axis length of 1520mm your frame will sag 2.5mm in the centre.
 That is only under its own weight this does not include gantry weight or anything else like cutting force.

 This would be a nightmare if (back to step one) you decided you wanted a machine with a tolerance of 0.01mm in the z-axis, this machine would definitely flex and you could probably compensate for it, but the machine could and probably would vibrate and bouncy even while trying to cut a straight line.